Wood Sawing Machine Setters, Operators and Tenders

 High School Diploma

-1 common question that we always get is what major or degree do I need to become A Wood Sawing Operator or what courses do I need to take.
+One of the most common questions that we always get is what major or degree do I need to become Wood Sawing Machine Operators or what courses do I need to take.

-We did a survey to ask other Wood Sawing Operators what did they major in college or university and here are the most popular majors that came up.
+We also asked Wood Sawing Machine Operators what did they major in college or university and here are the top 5 most popular majors that came up.

 Cabinetmaking and Millwork |